 Keeping with the testosterone theme, pretty well every boy grew up playing army.
 Running through the backyard or woods, defending your country from the enemies with your fingers or sticks, and emerging a hero!
 Revisiting your childlike wonder with your childhood friends is the perfect thing to aspire to for the bachelor event, and paintball can make it happen for the entire wedding party.

-Summon your inner warrior and charge into battle for the low cost of $150 or less per person you can rent the grounds, gear up, and come fully loaded.
+Summon your inner warrior and charge into battle for the low cost of $150 or less per person.
 This may be the perfect opportunity to mix it up with the bachelorette party ideas for little boys vs. girls competition.
 Losers buy the drinks.
-Now that’s how to plan a bachelor party!

 If you’re in charge of planning the bridal shower, check in with the Best Man to see if you can collaborate.